Marketing design

 Graphic design example from Mailchimp

-Marketing design, on the other hand, is where visuals meet business goals.
+Marketing design, on the other hand, is where visuals meet business goals, helping to increase brand awareness .
 It supports specific outcomes like conversions, clicks, signups, and engagement.
 You’ll see marketing design in landing pages, email campaigns, paid ads, and social media graphics optimized to perform.

 Here’s how they stack up: